 Our heroine and narrator is Tookie, a middle-aged Ojibwe woman.
 Her story begins when she helps a friend move a dead body across state lines.
 It’s a colossally bad idea, and the scene is very, very funny.
-And as you might expect, Tookie got caught.
+As you might expect, Tookie gets caught.

-Although she was sentenced to 60 years in prison by the ‘lips of a judge who believed in an afterlife,’ a good lawyer negotiated her early release.
+Although she’s sentenced to 60 years in prison by the ‘lips of a judge who believed in an afterlife,’ a good lawyer negotiates her early release.
 Given that books helped her survive her incarceration, she takes a job at a small Native American bookstore in Minneapolis (modeled on the real-life Birchbark Books, owned by the author Louise Erdrich, who is a supporting character in this story).

-As Tookie fumbles through her days, we get to know her, the store staff, and a handful of quirky customers, including Flora.
+As Tookie fumbles through her days, we get to know her, the store staff, her lovable husband, and a handful of quirky customers, including Flora.

 Flora is a frequent customer, a white lady who claims Native heritage.
 Tookie calls her a ‘very persistent wannabe.’
 When Flora dies on All Souls’ Day in 2019, her spirit refuses to leave Birchbark Books and begins to haunt Tookie.
 Over the following months, Tookie devotes herself to figuring out why Flora can’t (or won’t) move on.
 Then 2019 turns into 2020, and the outside world invades the bookstore.
 The Covid pandemic hits, and George Floyd is murdered in Minneapolis — and we are in it with Tookie and her friends.